microsoft/responsible-ai-toolbox-mitigations/_sources/index.rst.txt

   the same or different type of data mitigation is applied to the cohort data, and whether a single or separate models will be trained for different cohorts.
 Depending on these choices, CohortManager will take care of slicing the data accordingly, applying the specified data mitigation strategy, merging the data back, and retraining the model(s).

-The `Cohort Manager - Scenarios and Examples`_ notebook shows how each of these scenarios can be implemented through simple code snippets.
+The **Cohort Manager - Scenarios and Examples** notebook, located in ``notebooks/cohort/cohort_manager_scenarios.ipynb``, shows how each of these scenarios can be implemented through simple code snippets.

-.. _Cohort Manager - Scenarios and Examples: notebooks/cohort/cohort_manager_scenarios

 Three modules for targeting data
 --------------------------------